C241-PS021/Model-ML/README.md

 ### Training

-The model is trained on a dataset of images that are split into training and testing sets.
+The model is trained on a dataset of images that are split into training and testing sets (you can check at [Fruit-Vegetables-Dataset](https://github.com/C241-PS021/Fruits-Vegetables-Dataset)).
 Data augmentation is applied to the training images to improve the model's generalization.

 ### TensorFlow Lite Model